nodejs/node/doc/api/errors.md

 <a id="ERR_ARG_NOT_ITERABLE"></a>
 ### ERR_ARG_NOT_ITERABLE

-An iterable argument (i.e. a value that works with `for...of` loops) is required, but not provided to a Node.js API.
+An iterable argument (i.e. a value that works with `for...of` loops) was required, but not provided to a Node.js API.

 <a id="ERR_ASSERTION"></a>